casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 ## Todo

+- Make frontend service only access database through the other services
 - Move on to upgrading/downgrading monthly and yearly plans
 - Add billing information (invoice date, description, amount, was it paid)
 - Variable builder